Emmyhack/GadoWallet/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 MIT License.
 # Contributors cleaned - Fri Oct 17 13:05:13 WAT 2025

+## Single Author Repository
+This repository is maintained solely by Olajumoke Emmanuel.